Valdosaurus: Skeleton

 The most complete specimen of Valdosaurus, IWCMS 2013.175, preserves six dorsal (back) vertebrae.
-The best preserved is the first in the sequence, which perserves a complete centrum (main body) and part of the neural arch, minus the articular processes.
+The best preserved is the first in the sequence, which preserves a complete centrum (main body) and part of the neural arch, minus the articular processes.
 Based on this vertebra, the neural arches would have extended for almost the full lengths of the centra.
 There is no indication that parapophyses were present, suggesting that they had completely fused with the diapophyses, which are unpreserved.
 At the base of the anterior (front) surface of the neural spine is a small, elliptical fossa.
 While the sacrum (a bony structure over the hips consisting of fused vertebrae) is preserved, it is largely obscured by the ilia.
 The exact number of sacral vertebrae is unclear, though was likely between five and six.
 IWCMS 2013.175 preserves most, if not all of the caudal (tail) vertebrae, 45 in total, and bears the most complete tail of any described dryosaurid.
 Many of the vertebrae are not only fully preserved, but are also articulated.
 The caudal vertebrae of Valdosaurus differ from those of other ornithischians in that the vertebrae in the middle of the caudal series have neural spines (the tall, dorsal/upper midline structures) which are lengthened and backswept to such an extent that each overhangs more than one postceding vertebra.
 The morphology of the caudal vertebrae shifts from the proximal vertebrae to those in the middle, with, for example, the chevrons being far smaller, roughly equal in length to the vertebral centra to which they attach.
 Several ossified tendons are preserved.